wso2/docs-choreo-dev/en/docs/integrations/integration-concepts.md

  - **Schedule**: Triggers execution according to a given schedule.
  - **Manual**: Triggers execution manually.
+ - **GitHub**: Triggers execution based on GitHub events and actions.
  - **Calendar**: Triggers execution based on events in a Google Calendar.
- - **GitHub**: Triggers execution based on GitHub events and actions.
+ - **Sheet**: Triggers execution based on the actions carried out in a Google Sheet
  - **Salesforce**: Triggers execution based on Salesforce events.
+ - **Slack**: Triggers execution based on events in a Slack channel.
+ - **Azue SB**: Triggers execution based on the activities carried out in an Azure service Bus queue.

 ## API call